-The coat of arms of the University is reproduced on the front cover of this handbook.
-The arms were granted by the College of Heralds in London, on 3 March 1952, and its heraldic discription is as follows:
+The arms of the University are reproduced on the front cover of this handbook.
+The arms were granted by the College of Heralds in London, on 3 March 1952, and the heraldic description is as follows:

 Argent on a Cross Gules a Lion passant guardant between four Mullets of eight points Or a Chief Sable charged with an open Book proper thereon the word SCIENTIA in letters also Sable.